 I actually work WITH your photographer/videographer on the big day to ensure they’re happy with the lighting used during the first dance.
 They have the job of capturing this special moment for eternity, and I’d much rather they were able to do their job properly than show your guests just how many lights I can whizz around at the same time!

 Now, as a contrast (and this IS one of my photos, although I’m not a photographer by any stretch of the imagination!), this is a first dance scene where the lighting has been “controlled”.

 When this is done, I work WITH those taking the professional images to create lighting suitable for their needs and well as creating the correct atmosphere.

 In short, between myself and the photographers we’ll work together to create the perfect mood for your wedding album.
 It’s what we’re all there for.

 Some photographers absolutely LOVE a little bit of haze to pick out the beams of light, some hate it.
 Some like things like love hearts on the floor, others don’t.
 Some like the lighting to match your colour scheme, others will prefer brilliant white.
 Whatever your photographer needs to capture the perfect first dance photographs…I’ll happily work with them to create the perfect shots!

 In this case, the colour scheme of the wedding was pink and blue (as you’ll see by the LOVE letters and the lighting behind them).
 The photographer also wanted a touch of haze to enhance the mood.

-Bear in mind the official photographs would have been much higher quality and with their use of diffused flash as well, the final shots would have been of the bride and groom in full and clear shot with nicely coloured lighting filtering through from behind them.
+Bear in mind the official photographs were of much higher quality and with the photographer’s use of diffused flash as well, the final shots were of the bride and groom in full and clear shot with nicely coloured lighting filtering through from behind them.

 So, there you have it in a nutshell.
 When you next hear that the lighting is computer controlled, remember it makes the difference between having a wedding dress covered in dots during the first dance, or something a little more sophisticated.